dorfman2/1MR-Phone/README.txt

         sudo chmod a+x /usr/bin/phone

-Copy your MP3 Files to /media, rename them to 1.mp3, 2.mp3 ...
-10.mp3
+Copy your MP3 Files to /media, rename them to 0.mp3, 1.mp3 ...
+9.mp3

+Create playlists for each number in /media, call them 0.m3u, 1.m3u, ...
+9.m3u

 Test your phone first :